Station Name: DITTON

 OS Grid Ref: SJ487846

-Services also operated to Crewe and destinations South as well as to Chester and North Wales.
-The Chester and North Wales Service continued up until the late 1970's but latterly it was a summer only service.
-Eventually the station was left with an hourly electric service between Crewe and Liverpool and by the late 1980's most trains on this service had started to omit Ditton from their scheduled stops.
+By the late 1980's many trains on the Liverpool and Crewe service had started to omit Ditton from their scheduled stops.
 By the early 90's only a couple of trains called at the station and then only at peak times leaving a gap of several hours in the timetable.
-Not surprisingly very few people used the station and it made headline news when it closed on 27.05.1994 as it was the first post privatisation station to be closed by the new track company Railtrack.
+Not surprisingly very few people used the station and it made headline news when it closed on 27th May 1994 as it was the first post privatisation station to be closed by the new track company Railtrack.
+To publise what many saw as a bad omen of the new privatisation era a mock funeral, complete with coffin was held on the stations platform as the last train, a class 142 Diesel Multiple Unit departed towards Liverpool.

 To see the other stations on the Ditton Junction to Skelton Junction Line click on the station name: Widnes South, Cuerdley, Fidlers Ferry & Penketh, Sankey Bridges, Warrington Bank Quay Low Level, Warrington Arpley, Latchford, Thelwall, Lymm, Heatley & Warburton,